catalink-eu/tate-skos/README.md

 ## Scope & Aim
 [Tate UK](https://www.tate.org.uk/) has publicly released its subject hierarchy as a [set of JSON files](https://github.com/tategallery/collection/tree/master/processed/subjects) organized in three levels.
 For example, in [this artwork](http://www.tate.org.uk/art/artworks/blake-a-figure-bowing-before-a-seated-old-man-with-his-arm-outstretched-in-benediction-a00001) by Robert Blake, the relevant subjects are found in section 'Explore'.
-An excerpt from the specific subjects is `'religion and belief' > 'universal religious imagery' > 'blessing'`.
+An excerpt from the list of subjects for the specific artwork is `'religion and belief' > 'universal religious imagery' > 'blessing'`.
 The following table indicates the total number of subjects per level:

 |  Level  | Count |
 |:-------:|:-----:|